 She asked what exactly she was supposed to tell me.
-How fucked up she’d become?
-She said her life didn’t change much after I left.
+How fucked up she had become?
+She said her life did not change much after I left.
 She had the same job and the same friends and the same apartment in Woodlawn.
-But it suddenly was too lonely there and on her days off she started hanging out with guys she probably shouldn’t be hanging out with.
-Mostly guys from Ireland who worked in the trades and sometimes they’d have days off during the week when she was “feeling sorry for myself.”
+But it suddenly was too lonely there and on her days off she started hanging out with guys she probably should not be hanging out with.
+Mostly guys from Ireland who worked in the trades and sometimes they had days off during the week when she was “feeling sorry for myself.”
 And they were young and fun and full of life.
 She went home with some.
-A few she didn’t bother going home with, and it was one of those that got her in trouble.
+A few she did not bother going home with, and it was one of those that got her in trouble.

 When she started to show, the men treated her like the plague.
-She wasn’t sure who the father was—there were two candidates—but they both high-tailed it back to Ireland when word got around about her.
-She wasn’t sure where either of them was, and didn’t know what she’d do if she ran across either of them on O’Connell Street.
+She was not sure who the father was—there were two candidates—but they both high-tailed it back to Ireland when word got around about her.
+She was not sure where either of them was, and did not know what she would do if she ran across either of them on O’Connell Street.
 No, she was on her own.

 Her parents took it better than she expected.
 So did her one sister and one brother, both of whom lived a fair ways outside of Dublin.
 Her sister, Carmen, was a nurse and her brother, Michael, a carpenter.
 They were both married with families of their own, but they gave her support from the moment she landed.

-She worked as a waitress in Dublin City until the baby—Maeve—came and resumed work four months later, her mom being able to mind the girl while Kait worked her crazy hours.
+She worked as a waitress in Dublin City until the baby—Maeve—came, and she resumed work four months later, her mom being able to mind the girl while Kait worked her crazy hours.
 With a kid, of course, no man wanted to have anything to do with her.
-While the attitude towards unwed mothers wasn’t what it had been not long before, it wasn’t so grand then, and the women she knew looked down on her and feared she’d be seducing their men.
+While the attitude towards unwed mothers was not what it had been not long before, it was not so grand either, and the women she knew looked down on her and feared she would be seducing their men.

-So she was nearly as lonely in Dublin as she’d been in New York.
+So she was nearly as lonely in Dublin as she was in New York.
 All she had was Maeve and her family.